theintrepidthird/SBI-Video-Hackathon/README.rst

 This Application has been developed by using Target Networks as commonly used in Reinforcement Learning to learn the optimal parameters that should be fed to HEVC for optimal compression in a particular category of videos, provided a particular type of compression.

-    High Efficiency Video Coding (HEVC) is a video compression standard designed as a successor to the widely used Advanced Video Coding (AVC, H.264, or MPEG-4 Part 10).
+    High Efficiency Video Coding (HEVC) is a video compression standard designed as a successor to the widely used Advanced Video Coding (AVC).
 In comparison to AVC, HEVC offers from 25% to 50% better data compression at the same level of video quality, or substantially improved video quality at the same bit rate.

 After Successful HEVC compression for the Video and AAC Compression for the audio, We zip these using the most-efficient standard library available (``zlib``) and use 256-bit AES encryption to encrypt the file.